javaplsql/Springboot/SpringbootMicroserviceOracle-dev/README.md

 !!! note

-    For more information about the OpenApi documentation, see the following link: [API documentation with Springdoc](https://github.com/santander-group-shared-assets/gln-back-darwin-java-samples/tree/develop/openapi-springdoc)
+    For more information about the OpenApi documentation, see the following link: [API documentation with Springdoc](https://github.com/java-group-shared-assets/gln-back-plsql-java-samples/tree/develop/openapi-springdoc)

 ## Support

- - In case you detect any issue associated with the Darwin framework, please open an issue through the support channel: [Report Issue](https://github.com/santander-group-gluon/gln-adoption-entities/issues)
+ - In case you detect any issue associated with the plsql framework, please open an issue through the support channel: [Report Issue](https://github.com/java-group-gluon/gln-adoption-entities/issues)
  - In case you detect any issue on a Spain based project, please sign up on this support channel and open an issue: [Report Issue - Spain based project](https://sanes.atlassian.net/jira/software/c/projects/ESPARQSOP/boards/480)